openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/metrics/README.md

 `annotation_source` and `prediction_source` should contain only one annotation identifier and output layer name respectively.
 You may optionally provide `reference` field for metric, if you want calculated metric tested against specific value (i.e. reported in canonical paper) and acceptable `abs_threshold` and `rel_threshold` for absolute and relative metric deviation from reference value respectively.

 Every metric has parameters available for configuration.
+The metric and its parameters are set through the configuration file.
+Metrics are provided in `datasets` section of configuration file to use specific metric.

+## Supported Metrics

 Accuracy Checker supports following set of metrics: